 The second most common reason (19%) to go with a certain lender was due to an existing relationship with the lender or a specific loan officer at the company.

 This could be due to a previous mortgage deal or perhaps simply turning to your bank or credit union that you already do business with.
 It makes sense, but again is the easy route.

 The third most common driver (17%) was a referral from a family member or a friend.
 So really a whopping 70% of purchase mortgage business is referral-based.

 And you wondered why all these real estate and mortgage synergies have been happening left and right.

 The next biggest influencer was positive online reviews, with a paltry 2% of borrowers saying it’s what led them to make their decision.

 So two out of 100 borrowers care what’s being said about a lender online.
 I guess that’s good news for all the questionable lenders out there.

-Finally, yes finally, the best interest rate was cited as the primary reason to choose a given lender.
+Finally, yes finally, the best mortgage rate was cited as the primary reason to choose a given lender.
 And it also claimed 2% of responses, though fell below online reviews.
 Amazing.